800-860-3577

 Cons of OLED TVs:

-- Cost — One of the most significant drawbacks of OLED TVs is their relatively high price compared to LED TVs.
-OLED technology is still considered a premium option, which means that larger OLED displays with advanced features are more expensive.
-However, as the technology matures and becomes more widespread, prices gradually decrease, making OLED TVs more accessible to a broader range of consumers.
+• Cost — One of the drawbacks of OLED TVs is their higher price compared to LED TVs.
+However, OLED is no longer new.
+As the technology has matured and become more widespread, prices have gradually decreased, making OLED TVs more accessible to a broader range of consumers.
+However, larger and more premium OLED displays with advanced features are still more expensive than a regular LED TV.

-- Limited Brightness in HDR — While OLED TVs excel in producing deep blacks, they're not as bright as some high-end LED/LCD TVs, particularly in HDR content.
+• Limited Brightness in HDR — While OLED TVs excel in producing deep blacks, they're not as bright as some high-end LED TVs, particularly in HDR content.
 Although they still provide an impressive HDR experience, if you desire the utmost brightness for viewing in a brightly lit room, a high-end LED TV might be a better option.

-- Lifespan of Organic Materials — The organic materials used in OLED displays may degrade over time, which can gradually reduce brightness and color accuracy.
-However, modern OLED TVs have significantly improved in this aspect, and their average lifespan is still quite impressive, with many models offering over 50,000 hours of usage.
+• Lifespan of Organic Materials — The organic materials used in OLED displays may degrade over time, which can gradually reduce brightness and color accuracy.
+However, modern OLED TVs have significantly improved in this aspect, and their average lifespan is still quite impressive, with many models offering over 100,000 hours of usage (that can last up to a full decade).

 Which TV Should You Buy?

 Choosing between an LED and OLED TV comes down to a few important factors, such as your budget, your goals and what you watch or play on your TV.
-We hope this guide helped you discover the right option for you, but you can always reach out to the team at Abt if you'd like more personalized advice.
+If you're looking for the best picture possible, OLED is the way to go; if you're a budget-conscious shopper, you may find that LEDs are the better option.
+If you're a little bit of both, wait for Abt's next sale and see if you can catch a great deal on the perfect television for your home.
+We hope this guide helped you discover the right option for you, but you can always reach out to the team at Abt if you'd like personalized advice.